grantemsley/rpi-boot-server/README.md

 If you are replacing a Pi with a new one and want to reuse the existing NFS root, you'll need to delete the symlink in /srv/tftp first.

+### chrootpi

+chroots into the root of an image or nfsroot.
+From there you can run commands as if you were on the Pi system itself.

+Useful for changing passwords in images, installing/updating packages with apt-get, or running raspi-config.

+The script will automatically install qemu and other packages required to let you run ARM binaries on an Intel machine.